Leonidas Polk: Early life and education

 In 1832, Polk moved his family to the vast Polk Rattle and Snap tract in Maury County, Tennessee, and constructed a massive Greek Revival home called Ashwood Hall.
-Polk was the largest enslaver in the county in 1840, enslaving 111 people.
-(By 1850, the census recorded that Polk enslaved 400 people, but other estimates are as high as 1000.)
+Polk was the largest slaveowner in the county in 1840, owning 111 slaves.
+(By 1850, the census recorded that Polk owned 400 slaves, but other estimates are as high as 1000.)
 He built a family chapel with his four brothers in Maury County, St. John's Church, at Ashwood.
 He also served as priest of St. Peter's Church in Columbia, Tennessee.
 He was appointed Missionary Bishop of the Southwest in September 1838 and was elected first Bishop of Louisiana in October 1841.
 In 1848, he performed the marriage of his niece, Mary Bayard Devereux, to Major William John Clarke.

 Polk was the leading founder of the University of the South in Sewanee, Tennessee, which he envisioned as a national university for the Southern United States and a New World equivalent to Oxford and Cambridge, both in England.
 (In his August 1856 letter to Bishop Elliott, he expounded on the secessionist motives for his university.)
 Polk laid and consecrated the cornerstone for the first building on October 9, 1860.
 Polk's foundational legacy at Sewanee is remembered through his portrait Sword Over the Gown, painted by Eliphalet F. Andrews in 1900.
 After the original was vandalized in 1998, a copy by Connie Erickson was unveiled on June 1, 2003.
 The title refers to the answer given by Polk "when asked in Richmond if he was putting off the gown of an Episcopal bishop to take up the sword of a Confederate general, to which he replied, 'No, Sir, I am buckling the sword over the gown,'" indicating that he saw it was his duty as a bishop to take up arms.